t-a-bonnet/NRR/README.md

 results = nrr.match(query_df, text_df)
 ```

-where query_df is a dataframe of queries in a column called 'query' and numerical query ids in a column called 'qids', and where text_df is a dataframe of texts in a column called 'text' and numerical document numbers in a column called 'docnos'.
+In this function:

+   - query_df is a pandas DataFrame that contains:
+	•	A column named 'query', which holds the query text.
+	•	A column named 'qids', which contains numerical query IDs.
+   - text_df is a pandas DataFrame that contains:
+	•	A column named 'text', which holds the text documents.
+	•	A column named 'docnos', which contains numerical document IDs.

+The nrr.match() function will match entities between these two DataFrames based on the provided queries and documents.

 ### Preprocessing